Antiblanks/he-dan.antiblanks.com/_posts/2018-10-10-week-3-app-jam.markdown

 > Later we could monetise the application here - Instead of the 'Try again' button taking the user back to the start of the game if they have no remaining pesos, we could show a dialog that reads 'You have no pesos left so you will be taken back to the start of the game' with a call to action to 'Buy more pesos to continue'.

+## Session 4: Discounting ideas and developing Looking for Lucha further

+I had intended this session to sketch and prototype the Escape Room idea, however, having reached this point eleven hours into the jam, I realised that exploring this would not leave me enough time to create a working programmatic prototype for either Looking for Lucha or Escape Room.

+Another key reason for shelving the Escape Room idea for further development in this jam is that I felt I lacked the required AR experience to be able to construct a prototype within the given time limit.
+For both these reasons I decided to use this session to create designs for the Looking for Lucha application that could be taken into InVision or used for the programmatic prototype.
+I allocated eight hours for this session.
+Below are some swatches of my completed designs:

 ## Summary

-TODO...

-Changing the session plan, why did I do it?
-What did I learn from it?
-Agile but good to have a plan as a guide in the first place.
-Validating only two ideas to allow more time for product development.
-Learning that working in Balsamiq was quicker than on paper.

-Things I've learned:
-Having industry experience constrained me a bit too much, focusing on creating a near complete programmatic prototype limited me and led me to discount the stronger idea Escape Room
-I applied too much structure to the task which limited my spontaneous exploration Too much market analysis possibly, though it did help me to discount ideas quickly, it also stifled my creativity Too worried about the end product being substantial and this also restricted my creativity, I was so focused on exiting with a more complete product that I discounted what was clearly the strongest idea
+In this post I've outlined my approach and experience of the *App Jam*.
+I started by identifying an end goal to exit with a programmatic prototype and constructed a rough timeline and broke these into focused sessions in order to achieve this.

+As can be seen throughout the post I didn't stick to the plan rigidly but instead made decisions to change direction as and when required to support the overall exit strategy; you could loosely say I adopted a more agile approach, and applied the Kanban methodology to structure my plan but adopted more of a scrum based approach to my sessions (sprints) in order to promote change.

+The ideation session gave me three viable ideas of which Escape Room was clearly the stronger.
+I discounted this idea for various reasons as explained above and focused on taking the weaker Looking for Lucha puzzle game into design and programmatic prototyping.

+I rapidly developed the UX/UI and completed some of the key user journeys as wire frames which I improved in cycles of change, review, critique and validation.
+I created polished designs from the wire frames and finally created a programmatic prototype demonstrating an end-to-end horizontal slice of the application.

+## Conclusion

+On the one hand you could say that my *App Jam* was a success, I constructed a rough plan and that helped me manage my time and steer my agile decision making in selecting the focus for each session.

+Ultimately I exited with a working programmatic prototype and this was my original goal.
+I also learned a few positive things about my process; For example I found that I was able to work quicker with Balsamiq Mockups than with paper prototyping, and I actually created quite a successful workflow in this phase that I will reuse.

+However, this being said, I question whether I got the best out of the experience.
+I say this for a number of reasons:

+For one, having a goal in mind was slightly restricting; In my original plan I wanted to develop three ideas into paper prototypes but due to time constraints and being too focused on exiting with a working prototype I only developed the one idea and it was not the strongest.

-So used to running/leading projects from a management or tech lead role and so used to applying structure and planning, I found it really hard to break out of that approach
+I think to a degree, having so much leadership and management experience constrained me in my spontaneity, focusing on creating a near complete programmatic prototype limited me and led me to discount the stronger *bigger* idea Escape Room and focus on a weaker *small* idea that I knew I could near complete within the confines of the time limit.
+I think perhaps that I am so used to running projects from a management or tech leadership role and so used to applying structure and planning to a project that I found it really hard to break out of that approach and perhaps that was not what this task required.

-I actually had a somewhat of an epiphany during this task, I realised that being in the industry for so long has shaped me into someone who is so focused on end-to-end management process and validating ideas for their viability in the market place and there value proposition that I have constrained myself and my creativity to a point where my ideas are not able to flourish.
+I learned a lot during this task.
+I realised that being in the industry and working on enterprise projects for so long has shaped me into someone who is so focused on the end-to-end management process and on validating ideas for their viability in the market place and value proposition that I have constrained myself and my creativity to a point where my ideas are not able to flourish.

-Things I would do differently next time:
-Coming prepared with some knowledge in areas I want to explore, like AR, had to abandon the stronger Escape Room idea as understanding the AR integration would have taken too much time away from the task.
-I should have learned the technology I might want to use before the jam (AR/VR).
-Not knowing the technology turned me off the stronger Escape Room idea because I didn't want to waste too much time learning AR.
+I think perhaps my biggest learning is that I should try to allow myself to get excited about an idea and grow it to the sketch or paper prototype stage before I start looking at the market.
+It might be that by following an idea, I take something that wasn't going to be viable but it becomes viable throughout the creative process.
+I will certainly bear this in mind next time around.

+The other learning which stands out for me is that I would come to a jam prepared with some knowledge in the technologies I want to explore; in this case having explored AR before and getting setup to develop with this would have enabled me to prototype the stronger Escape Room idea.

 ## What's next?...

-TODO...

-Further validation of the market place for the stronger ideas, use App Annie to validate numbers
+With regard to the Looking For Lucha application, it has been taken to a near complete stage so I will find time to give this the small push needed to get this into the App Store at some point.

+With regard to the Escape Room idea, despite discounting this, one positive outcome is that I do have the idea lodged in the back of my mind and perhaps this can become something I look at in more detail for one of the bigger projects during the course.

 ## References